bevyengine/bevy/README.md

 ## WARNING

 Bevy is still in the early stages of development.
-Important features are missing.
-Documentation is sparse.
-A new version of Bevy containing breaking changes to the API is released [approximately once every 3 months](https://bevyengine.org/news/bevy-0-6/#the-train-release-schedule).
-We provide [migration guides](https://bevyengine.org/learn/migration-guides/), but we can't guarantee migrations will always be easy.
-Use only if you are willing to work in this environment.
+Which means:
+- Some **important features are missing**.
+- **Documentation is still being improved**.
+- A **new version is released [approximately once every 3 months](https://bevyengine.org/news/bevy-0-6/#the-train-release-schedule).**, often with **breaking API changes**
+- **[migration guides](https://bevyengine.org/learn/migration-guides/)** are available, but updating to new versions may require manual adjustments.

+Despite these challenges, Bevy provides a solid framework for Rust-based game development, and the community is actively improving the engine with each release.

 **MSRV:** Bevy relies heavily on improvements in the Rust language and compiler.
 As a result, the Minimum Supported Rust Version (MSRV) is generally close to "the latest stable release" of Rust.